Meet Our Board of Governors

 Anthony Sabatelli is Patent Counsel with Wiggin and Dana, LLP working with biotechnology and pharmaceutical companies to help them build business-oriented patent strategies and to secure patent protection for their inventions.
 Anthony helps companies navigate complex legal issues spanning the junction of both patent and regulatory law.

-Anthony is a member of the Prep Board of Governors and its Executive Committee.
+Anthony is the Vice Chairman of the Prep Board of Governors and is also a member of the board's Executive Committee.
 He also Chairs the Governance committee and is responsible for leading the nominating process for Board members.

 Jeffrey W. Sochrin ‘85